Natural botanical insecticides and pesticides

 Until recently homeowners had relatively few options when it came to safe and effective pesticides for use indoors.
 The only available pesticides were either a messy, smelly aerosol spray or an equally smelly powdered insecticide.
 Gardeners have a few more options like insecticidal soap and neem oil (see below) but even here the choices were limited.

 Fortunately, times they are a changin' (apologies to Bob Dylan).
-There has been a real movement in the last few years toward natural pesticides, those derived from natural, not man-made, sources.
+There has been a real movement toward natural pesticides, those derived from natural, not man-made, sources.
 And, pesticides that are safer for the user and the environment - the so called biorational pesticides.
 Not all natural pesticides are biorational and not all biorational pesticides are natural.
 The classic example is nicotine, the active ingredient in the tobacco plant.
 Nicotine is a natural pesticide because it is derived from a living plant but it certainly is not biorational because it is so broadly toxic to both plants and animals.

 There's now a new category of natural pesticides called botanicals that meets both criteria of low toxicity and low environmental impact while being effective and easy to use.
 Technically speaking botanical pesticides are not new.
 Pyrethrum is one of the oldest natural plant products used as an insecticide and neem oil, from the neem tree, has been used for its insecticidal and medicinal properties for hundreds of years.
 What's new is the combination of plant essential oils in different formulations (aerosol, dust, wettable powder, liquid concentrate) that can be used in a wide variety of pest control situations.